Unitary Representations with Dirac cohomology: a finiteness result for complex Lie groups: Introduction

+A final remark is that in view of the recent research announcement \cite{BP3}, the classification of $\widehat{G}^d$ would hopefully have applications in automorphic forms.

-\emph{Acknowledgements.} Dong thanks his thesis adviser Prof.~Huang sincerely for sharing brilliant ideas with him during his PhD study.
-For instance, Huang suggested the second named author to pay attention to the u-small convex hull in 2010.
-Dong also thanks the math department of MIT for offering excellent working conditions.
-Finally, we are deeply grateful to the \texttt{atlas} mathematicians for many many things.
+\emph{Acknowledgements.} Dong thanks the math department of MIT for offering excellent working conditions during October 2016 and September 2017.
+He is deeply grateful to the \texttt{atlas} mathematicians for many things, and to the referee for offering nice suggestions.